brianmslater/korg_pcg_tools/SIMPLE_EDITOR_GUIDE.md

 ## What It Is

-A clean, focused GUI for editing PCG setlist names that **actually works on hardware**!
+A clean, reliable GUI for editing PCG setlists and slots that **actually works on hardware**!

 ## Features

-✅ **Hardware Tested** - Uses the working writer code directly ✅ **Simple Interface** - Just load, edit, save
+✅ **Hardware Tested** - Uses the working writer code directly ✅ **Full Editing** - Setlist names, slot names, colors, transpose, volume, notes ✅ **Simple Interface** - Easy to use, no complexity
 ✅ **No Extra Modifications** - Only changes what you edit ✅ **Safe** - Doesn't break files like the main GUI